pallets/flask/docs/upgrading.rst

     only for exception *instances*.
 This was unintended and plain wrong, and therefore was replaced with the intended behavior of registering handlers only using exception classes and HTTP error codes.

+    Trying to register a handler on an instance now raises :exc:`ValueError`

 .. _upgrading-to-010: